MaxwellPearse/Job_Market_Data_Analysis/README.md

 ![Highest Paid and Most In-demand Skills](Actual_project/Images/highest_paid.png)

 #### Insights
-- The top graph show specialised techinical skills like 'dplyr', 'bitbucket' and 'gitlab' are associated with higher salaries, suggesting that advanced techincal skills can increase earning potential
+- The top graph show specialised techinical skills like 'dplyr', 'bitbucket' and 'gitlab' are associated with higher salaries, suggesting that advanced techincal skills can increase earning potential.
-- Bottom graph shows Most demanded skills may not lead to a high salary, however increase the chance of employability
+- Bottom graph shows Most demanded skills may not lead to a high salary, however increase employability.

-## What is the most optimal skill to learn for Data Analysts?
+## 4. What is the most optimal skill to learn for Data Analysts?

 ### Visualise Data